15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 How to get to Franz Josef Glacier walk

-The trailhead for Franz Josef Glacier walk is at Glacier car park which is the same parking as for Roberts Point Track.
-It’s only a 10 minute drive from Franz Josef Township following the State Highway 6 towards the Franz Josef Glacier Access Road.
+The trailhead for Franz Josef Glacier Walk is at Glacier car park which is the same parking as for Roberts Point Track.
+It’s only a 10-minute drive from Franz Josef Township following the State Highway 6 towards the Franz Josef Glacier Access Road.
 The parking lot is very spacious with public toilets.
 From here the Franz Josef Glacier walk trailhead is clearly marked and well-signed.

 Alex Knob Track

 The Alex Knob Track is without a doubt some of the harder walks in Franz Josef.
-The 17 kilometre out and back trail has an elevation gain of 1,200 meters and is therefore a hard hike.
+The 17 kilometer out and back trail has an elevation gain of 1,200 meters and is therefore a hard hike.
 But, the views at the top of Alex Knob Track are breathtaking with unobstructed views of the Franz Josef Glacier.
 These extraordinary views of one of New Zealand’s Glaciers are otherwise only possible by helicopter tour.
 So if you’re in for a little hiking adventure and you’re fit enough to complete Alex Knob Trail, then definitely put this one on your list!

 Alex Knob Track distance and duration: The 17 km return track can be completed in about 6 – 7 hours depending on how long you spend at the viewing area.